DataDog/documentation/content/en/opentelemetry/agent/_index.md

   text: "Unify OpenTelemetry and Datadog with the embedded OTel Collector in the Agent"
 ---

-{{< callout url="https://www.datadoghq.com/private-beta/agent-with-embedded-opentelemetry-collector/" btn_hidden="false" header="Join the Beta!">}}
+{{< callout url="https://www.datadoghq.com/preview/agent-with-embedded-opentelemetry-collector/" btn_hidden="false" header="Join the Preview!">}}
-  The Datadog Agent with embedded OpenTelemetry Collector is in private beta.
+  The Datadog Agent with embedded OpenTelemetry Collector is in Preview.
 To request access, fill out this form.
 {{< /callout >}}

 ## Overview